wariasar/jaap/README.md

 jaap is a web based astrology software.
 The program is written in Perl.

-To be able to use the software, it must be copied to a web server which perl support.
+To be able to use the software, it must be copied to a web server which has perl support.
 Both the ephemeris and ZoneDetect must be on the server Be compiled.
 More detailed instructions for setting up will follow.
 You can watch a demonstration of the software here: